-\subsection{Ablation Study}
+\section{Ablation Study}

-\subsubsection{Residual Compensation}
+\subsection{Residual Compensation}

 To provide further intuition behind the benefits of Residual Compensation, we visualize the output activations of selected Transformer layers under different quantization schemes.
 Specifically, we extract the final outputs from Transformer layers 0, 5, 10, and 15 of an OPT-1.3B model, evaluated on two randomly sampled input sequences.
-For each layer and input, we display a set of three activation maps corresponding to the full-precision baseline, as well as two quantized variants—with and without residual compensation.
+For each layer and input, we display a set of three activation maps corresponding to the full-precision baseline, as well as two quantized variants---with and without residual compensation.
 These groupings allow us to directly observe the structural differences induced by the presence or absence of the residual compensation.

-As shown in ~\cref{fig:resnores}, residual compensation preserves a high‑fidelity resemblance to the full‑precision baseline across all inspected layers.
+As shown in ~\cref{fig:resnores}, residual compensation preserves a high-fidelity resemblance to the full-precision baseline across all inspected layers.
 In the no-residual setting, the output feature distributions exhibit noticeable deformation relative to the full-precision baseline.
 In contrast, applying residual compensation consistently restores structural similarity to the original distribution, preserving both directional patterns and magnitude diversity.

 ~\cref{tab:residual_vs_nonresidual} presents the PPL results for the OPT-1.3B model, comparing configurations with and without residual compensation.
 As indicated in the table, at the extremely low bit of 0.1 BPW, the version with residual compensation (PPL 60.011) performed worse than the version without it (PPL 48.512).
 This suggests that for relatively small models (1.3B), when pushing effective bits to such extreme lows, the additional complexity introduced by the residual compensation mechanism might outweigh its benefits and instead hinder performance.
 However, for the same OPT-1.3B model at other effective bits evaluated (ranging from 0.3 BPW to 1.0 BPW), the inclusion of residual compensation consistently resulted in better (lower) PPL.
-Moreover, experiments conducted with other, larger models generally shown that residual compensation tended to provide superior performance.
+Moreover, experiments conducted with other, larger models generally showed that residual compensation tended to provide superior performance.
 In light of these overall advantages observed across various settings and particularly for larger models, residual compensation was adopted as a standard component in all experiments presented in this study.